PeopleForBikes/PeopleForBikes.github.io/content/guidelines.md

 - Use linters with default configurations
   - Unless there is an absolute need for a change

-## APIs
+## REST APIs

-- We follow the [jsonapi.org] specification.
-- When in doubt, or if something is unclear in the [jsonapi.org] specification, refer to the [GitHub REST API] documentation for a well thought real life example.
+- We try to follow the [GitHub REST API] documentation and the [jsonapi.org] specification for error management.
 - Zalando provides very good
   [RESTful API Guidelines](https://opensource.zalando.com/restful-api-guidelines/)
   worth following